How To Prove Fault In A Personal Injury Case?

 Who is at fault?
 No personal injury suit can succeed unless there is a clear implication of who is to blame for the accident that caused the injury.
 The party who is responsible may have caused the injury through either negligent action, or through negligent inaction.
 They (or their insurer) will be liable to pay monetary compensation to the victim of the accident, if the case is successful.

 How can you prove that it was their negligence that caused the accident?
 It is important that blame be established through evidence that will stand up in court.
-It doesn’t matter if you are 100% sure that the guilty party caused the accident; if you cannot prove fault, your injury case will fall apart.
+It doesn’t matter if you are 100% sure that the guilty party caused the accident; if you and your personal injury lawyer cannot prove fault, your injury case will fall apart.
 For this reason, it is important to document everything concerning your case.
 Evidence may be in the form of documents, eyewitness accounts, photographs, audio/video recordings, or any other object that may be able to establish a relationship of causality between the negligent party’s actions and your injury.
 A couple of examples:

 If you are filing a work accident claim, be prepared to produce:

 - documents that proof you were supposed to be at the site of the accident

 - documents that show your